 - Can I have an amicable split with my spouse?
 If not, how can this process be more manageable?

-If you have decided the marriage is over, divorce is the best option.
+Divorce is the best option if you have decided the marriage is over.
 Seek legal advice and determine the best way to move forward.